uboslinux/ubos-docs/sphinx/developers/app-test.rst

-Testing UBOS apps
+Testing UBOS Apps
 =================

 About ``webapptest``
 --------------------

-It's very important that apps on UBOS deploy correctly, undeploy cleanly, and that their data can be reliably backed up, restored, and migrated when your app moves to a new version.
-We do not ever want to ask a user to "fix the app installation" manually if we can help it.
+It's very important that :term:`Apps <App>` on UBOS deploy correctly, undeploy cleanly, and that their data can be reliably backed up, restored, and migrated when your :term:`App` moves to a new version.
+We do not ever want to ask a user to "fix the :term:`App` installation" manually if we can help it.

 To aid in testing this, we use a test tool called ``webapptest`` (`webapptest source is here <https://github.com/uboslinux/ubos-tools/tree/master/webapptest>`_), which has been written specifically for this purpose. ``webapptest`` is not a regular application testing tool;
-it is not intended to find out whether, say, your app runs nicely in Internet Explorer.
+it is not intended to find out whether, say, your :term:`App` runs nicely in Internet Explorer.
 Instead, it focuses on testing installation, uninstallation, backup and restore; something typical testing tools don't focus on.